Sunny6889/tron-docker-main/single_node/README.md

 In the example above, the host file `/host/path/java-tron/conf/config-localtest.conf` will be used.
 For example, you can refer to the java-tron [config-localtest](https://github.com/tronprotocol/java-tron/blob/develop/framework/src/main/resources/config-localtest.conf).

 Flags after `tronprotocol/java-tron` are used for java-tron start-up arguments:
-- `-jvm` used for java virtual machine, the parameters must be enclosed in double quotes and braces. `"{-Xmx10g -Xms10g}"` sets the maximum and initial heap size to 10GB.
+- `-jvm` used for java virtual machine, the parameters must be enclosed in double quotes and braces. `"{-Xmx16g -Xms12g}"` sets the maximum heap size to 16GB.
+If you want to set up a long run FullNode, please use the best practice jvm flags with `"{-Xmx16g -Xms12g XX:ReservedCodeCacheSize=256m -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=512m -XX:MaxDirectMemorySize=1G -XX:+PrintGCDetails -XX:+PrintGCDateStamps  -Xloggc:gc.log -XX:+UseConcMarkSweepGC -XX:NewRatio=2 -XX:+CMSScavengeBeforeRemark -XX:+ParallelRefProcEnabled -XX:+HeapDumpOnOutOfMemoryError -XX:+UseCMSInitiatingOccupancyOnly  -XX:CMSInitiatingOccupancyFraction=70}"`.
 - `-c` defines the configuration file to use.
 - `-d` defines the database file to use.
 You can mount a directory for `datadir` with snapshots.
 Please refer to [**Lite-FullNode**](https://tronprotocol.github.io/documentation-en/using_javatron/backup_restore/#_5).
 This can save time by syncing from a near-latest block number.
 - `-w` means to start as a witness.
 You need to fill the `localwitness` field with private keys in configure file.
 Refer to the [**Run as Witness**](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#startup-a-fullnode-that-produces-blocks).
 If you want to use keystore + password method, make sure the keystore is inside the mounted directory and remove `-d` to interact with console for password input.